How to Check Data Usage on Wi-Fi Router? 8 Steps

 The data usage per user depends on what they do online, for instance, using social media, streaming content, or sending emails.

-Therefore, knowing how to check data usage on a Wi-Fi router is crucial, as this gives you a clear picture of the amount of data you need to fulfill your projects, either as an individual or a corporate machine.
+Therefore, knowing how to check data usage on a Wi-Fi router is crucial.
+This will give you a clear picture of the amount of data you need to fulfill your projects, whether as an individual or a corporate machine.

 While checking data usage on smartphones is relatively straightforward, doing so on Wi-Fi routers can be more challenging without some technical knowledge.

-This article will, in detail, look at how to check data usage on a Wi-Fi router.
+This article will detail how to check data usage on a Wi-Fi router.
 Remember, the steps below are generally applicable, but specifics may depend on your router’s firmware version and model; hence, you may need to check your router’s documentation.

 How to Check Data Usage on Wi-Fi Router